Social Psychology Degree Guide

-Loyola University Chicago: Loyola University offers a Master of Art and a PhD in applied social psychology.
-Of over 70 applicants per year, only 20% are accepted, and of those, about one-third enroll in Loyola’s program, so the enrollment is kept low.
+Loyola University Chicago: Loyola University offers a Master of Arts and a PhD in applied social psychology.
+Of over 70 applicants per year, only 20% are accepted, and of those, about one-third enroll in Loyola’s program.
 The program at Loyola aims to train professionals who are prepared to design and implement changes that address significant issues related to the welfare of individuals, groups, organizations, and society.
 Students will study theory and principles of social psychology while simultaneously pursuing their specialized interests.
-It trains graduates to be effective communicators, sharing through presentations, written word, and teaching.
-Eight faculty members instruct the 40 total students in the master’s and doctoral programs.
-All students are encouraged to conduct a research project under the guidance of a faculty member, and to collaborate with students and faculty from other departments as well as the psychology department.
+The program trains graduates to be effective communicators, sharing through presentations, the written word, and teaching.
+Eight faculty members instruct the approximately 40 students in the master’s and doctoral programs.
+All students are encouraged to conduct a research project under the guidance of a faculty member and to collaborate with students and faculty from other departments as well as the psychology department.
 Loyola also offers a five-year degree program for a BS/MA in applied social psychology.
-In this track, students will complete 128 credit hours by the end of their fourth year, and may finish their master’s degree in a fifth year.
+In this track, students will complete 128 credit hours by the end of their fourth year and may finish their master’s degree in a fifth year.

-Ohio State University: OSU in Columbus, Ohio, offers one of the top social psychology programs in the nation as it was ranked in third place by US News and World Report in 2017 for the “Best Grad Schools in Social Psychology.”1 The program focuses on theoretical foundational coursework and develops students’ skills in conceptual analysis of social behavior and social problems.
+Ohio State University: OSU in Columbus, Ohio, offers one of the top social psychology programs in the nation as it was ranked in third place by US News & World Report in 2017 for the “Best Grad Schools in Social Psychology.”1 The program focuses on theoretical foundational coursework and develops students’ skills in conceptual analysis of social behavior and social problems.
 All master’s students are involved in a research project in collaboration with a social psychology faculty member.
 Students are expected to complete coursework in two minor areas, such as cognitive or quantitative psychology or a subject outside the psychology department (i.e., political science).
 In the third year of study, students can be admitted into the PhD program, and spend the remainder of the year targeting independent objectives, and an additional one to two years completing a PhD dissertation.